 Named Vanderbilt's 28th head coach in January 2014, Derek Mason heads into his second season in charge of the Commodores on the heels of attracting another outstanding signing class and adding some very accomplished coaches to his staff.

 Regarded as one of the top defensive minds in the nation, Mason will take on the added responsibilities of being his own defensive coordinator in 2015.
 Additionally, Mason turned the keys to the offense over to veteran offensive coordinator Andy Ludwig, who joins the Commodores after two record-breaking seasons at Wisconsin and nearly 20 years of experience calling plays.

 Mason also lured former Nebraska strength coach James Dobson to oversee Vanderbilt's strength and conditioning program.
 Cortez Hankton, a longtime NFL veteran and rising star in the industry, was added to Mason's staff as a receivers coach and former Stanford assistant Marc Mattioli will coach safeties.

 The changes were made after a 2014 season where the Commodores finished 3-9 overall.

-In February, Mason welcomed 18 signees to the program, while securing the highest-ranked signee in school history for the second year in a row.
+This winter, Mason welcomed 19 signees to the program, while securing the highest-ranked signee in school history for the second year in a row.

-Away from football, Mason continues to be actively involved in the community, contributing to several local and university causes, while making appearances at various social and sporting events.
+Mason also continues to be actively involved in the Middle Tennessee community, contributing to several local and university causes, while making appearances at various social and sporting events.